storacha/ipni/README.md

 import * as dagJson from '@ipld/dag-json'
 import { createEd25519PeerId } from '@libp2p/peer-id-factory'

-import { Provider, Advertisement } from '../index.js'
+import { Provider, createExtendedProviderAd } from '../index.js'

-const previous = null // CID for previous batch.
-Pass `null` for the first advertisement in your chain const entries = CID.parse('baguqeera4vd5tybgxaub4elwag6v7yhswhflfyopogr7r32b7dpt5mqfmmoq') // entry batch to provide const context = new Uint8Array([99]) // custom id for a set of multihashes
+const previous = null // CID for previous advertisement.
+Pass `null` for the first advertisement in your chain

 // create a provider for each peer + protocol that will provider your entries const bits = new Provider({ protocol: 'bitswap', addresses: ['/ip4/12.34.56.1/tcp/999/ws'], peerId: await createEd25519PeerId() })